 - You can easily find great rooms below Euro 100 if you search enough ( reviews are very important)

 4. Food Glorious food

 There are a few things I always pack during my Europe trips and they are an electric kettle, thermal flask, 3 to 4 bowls of instant noodles or porridge, instant cereal drinks or chocolate drinks, 2 to 3 canned tuna mayonnaise or salmon mayonnaise.
 Sounds like a camping trip?
-No really because when I am in a new city or town, I will make sure to have at least 1 local meal to try the local food, after which I might have my meal in the room with the food that I have brought over and this would usually be dinner since afternoon are mainly for on the go.
+Not really; because when I am in a new city or town, I will make sure to have at least 1 local meal to try the local food, after which I might have my meal in the room with the food that I have brought over and this would usually be dinner since the afternoon is mainly for on the go.

-For lunch, you can try the local cuisines in proper restaurants since most of them will have special lunch menu which can be cheaper than dinner if not, you can easily get food from stands as it is generally cheaper than a sit down lunch.
-For example a slice of pizza can cost from €1.50 to €4 depending which part of Europe you are visiting.
-Even getting packed kebab with rice is only €6 to €9 compared to over €15 for a sit down meal.
+For lunch, you can try the local cuisines in proper restaurants since most of them will have a special lunch menu which can be cheaper than dinner if not, you can easily get food from stands as it is generally cheaper than a sit-down lunch.
+For example, a slice of pizza can cost from €1.50 to €4 depending on which part of Europe you are visiting.
+Even getting a packed kebab with rice is only €6 to €9 compared to over €15 for a sit-down meal.

 - Bring some local food which you can eat with just having an electric kettle and this can save you up to SGD 200 on meals

-- Buy takeaway coffee instead of sit down coffee and drink from water fountains with a flask can save you up to SGD 200
+- Buy takeaway coffee instead of sit-down coffee and drinking from water fountains with a flask can save you up to SGD 200

-- Make your own breakfast either from items you brought or items bought in the local supermarket instead of hotel breakfasts can save you up to SGD 200
+- Making your own breakfast either from items you brought or items bought in the local supermarket instead of hotel breakfasts can save you up to SGD 200

 - Try local cuisines during lunch as most lunch sets are cheaper than dinner

 - Balance your meals between restaurants and take-out stalls or even supermarket hot food sections can save you up to SGD 250